Career Development Process

 Industry Research – Discover which industries are in demand, have the largest employment, are experiencing declining employment, pay the most, and more.
 Sharpen your job search or career planning by learning where industry growth and decline are occurring.

-Phase 3 – Get Focused
+Stage 3 – Get Focused

 Decision Making – Making career decisions is a lifelong process.
 It is all about exploring and experiencing the world of work.
 It is also about understanding abilities, interests, skills, and values and combining these to create a meaningful framework for life.
 Utilize these resources to help you along with the decision making process.